-The School entered into an engagement agreement with the auditors on November 20, 2014.
-The first trial balance was provided to the auditors on March 6, 2015 which allowed the auditors to begin the audit planning and commence audit fieldwork on March 18, 2015.
-The finalized trial balance (after updates were made) was provided to the auditors on May 19, 2015.
-In addition, issues arose throughout the audit (as noted at finding 2014-1, 2014-2, and 2014-3) that required additional audit testing.
+Some documents and schedules requested by the auditors were provided to the auditors after the due date.
+In addition, issues arose throughout the audit (as noted at finding 2015-1, 2015-2, and 2015-3) that required additional audit testing.

 The School is not in compliance with Louisiana R.S.
-24.513-556.
+24.513-556 which resulted in a freeze in state funding.